| Hudud

 of harshness of Hudud punishment, the Standard of Evidence

 that is needed to convict someone under hudud also increases.
+Comparison For

 instance, in the Penal Code, a liar's testimony in court